JSON Copilot

 Paste from Clipboard

-Simply paste JSON directly into the editor using Cmd/Ctrl + V. The fastest way to start working.
+Paste JSON directly into the editor using Cmd/Ctrl + V. This is the quickest way to start.

 Import from File

-Click the "Import" button in the toolbar to open a file picker.
-Select a .json file and JSON Copilot will automatically load and validate the contents.
+Click the "Import" button in the toolbar to open a file picker, then select a .json file.
+JSON Copilot loads and validates the contents.

 Export Methods